 * If you hold a partial WakeLock, the CPU will continue to run, regardless of any timers and even after the user taps the power button.
 In all other WakeLocks, the CPU will run, but the user can still put the device to sleep using the power button.

+You can use the optional Flags parameter <flags_nexp> to change the screen behavior, as shown in the table below.
+If the WakeLock Type is Partial WakeLock (Code 1), the Flags parameter is ignored.